 Assistant Professor, Department of Agricultural and Resource Economics, University of Maryland

 Jing Cai is an Assistant Professor in the Department of Agricultural and Resource Economics at the University of Maryland.
-Prior to this, she was an assistant professor of Economics at the University of Michigan.
-She is a Research Fellow at the National Bureau of Economic Research (NBER) and an affiliate of the Bureau for Research and Economic Analysis of Development (BREAD).
+She was an assistant professor of Economics at the University of Michigan before joining Maryland.
+She received her PhD from the University of California at Berkeley in 2012.
+She is a Research Fellow at the National Bureau of Economic Research (NBER), an affiliate of the Bureau for Research and Economic Analysis of Development (BREAD), and an affiliated professor of the Abdul Latif Jameel Poverty Action Lab (J-PAL).
 Her research areas are development economics, Chinese economy, and household finance.
-Her current research examines the diffusion and impacts of financial innovations in developing countries, growth of micro-enterprises and SMEs, and impacts of tax incentives on firm behaviour.
-She received her PhD from the University of California at Berkeley in 2012.
+Her current research examines growth of micro-enterprises and SMEs, diffusion and impacts of financial innovations in developing countries, and impacts of tax incentives on firm behavior.

 Recent work by Jing Cai

 Firms used VAT savings from China’s tax reform to invest in machinery as intended, but the reform reduced firm productivity, exports and employment

 Regular meetings between the managers of young firms in Nanchang, China increased revenue and improved a broad range of performance measures